gonzalezdominic012/roc-pap-sci-prj/README.md

 # roc-pap-sci-prj
-This is my firrst ever javascript project.
+This is my first ever javascript project.
 A game of Rock-Paper-Scissors.